JellyRollJunior/steel-ball-messenger/README.md

 -   socket
 -   chats
     -   no chats text

 -   bug: profile -> bio + username overflow
+-   bug: login button should be disabled when logging in (also signup)

 -   extra: allow selecting multiple users (group chats)